Reading

 Are women visible in the city?
 Are public spaces safe for women?
 Are women’s experiences heard?
 Considering a wide range of aspects and indicators, such as visibility, accessibility, and safety for women in the city, we conducted a series of exploratory walks in the neighborhoods of Agios Dimitrios (broader Athens Metropolitan Area).
 With the participation of the residents of Agios Dimitrios, we had the opportunity to map shared problems and evaluate the public space from a gender perspective.
 Via a participatory and inclusive process, the participants shared their thoughts and suggestions on how to improve their city, in order to be more friendly and inclusive for women.

 Modern cities are designed to facilitate capital production while marginalizing other key needs that we have as individuals.
-Eva Grigoriadou, founder of URBANA, talks about how a feminist perspective can help us rethink and redesign our cities by putting our diverse everyday lives in the center of the urban planning.
+Eva Grigoriadou, founder of URBANA, talks about how a feminist perspective can help us rethink and redesign our cities by putting our diverse everyday lives in the center of urban planning.

 In 2019, Eva founded the feminist architecture group URBANA: a civil non-profit partnership consisting of architects, social and political scientists.
 The group envisions an inclusive city in which different needs are anticipated and where we all feel comfortable and safe.